-Each semester, the Graduate Advisors and the Dean for Graduate Studies review the Academic Evaluations of all M.F.A. students.
+Each semester, Graduate Advisors review the Academic Evaluations of all M.F.A. students.
 Students who do not follow the curriculum may have a hold placed on their record to ensure proper course selection for the following semester.

 Career Services